 - Over-The-Wire Stoma Measuring Device for MIC-KEY Tubes - determines correct feeding tube shaft length.

 MIC-KEY Tube Feeding Procedure (1:37 Minutes)

-Let’s walkthrough a typical feeding procedure from start to finish.
+Let’s walk through a typical feeding procedure from start to finish.
 It is simple and logical.
 It will be second nature to you in no time.
 Before you do anything else, wash your hands every time.
 This is very important.
 Before feeding, use a small amount of water to flush and pre-lubricate the extension set and tube.
 Be sure you check the MIC-KEY Feeding Tube before each feeding to make sure that it’s still in position.
 It’s a simple procedure.
-For details, consult your guide book or ask your nurse or doctor.
+For details, consult your guidebook or ask your nurse or doctor.
 Now that you’ve done the prep, let’s see how a feeding setup works.
 Just follow these steps: Using the appropriate extension set as your doctor has directed, connect the extension set to the MIC-KEY feeding port.
 Align the black line on the extension set connector with the line on the feeding port.
-Push it in to the anti-reflux valve and turn it clockwise.
+Push it into the anti-reflux valve and turn it clockwise.
 To disconnect after feeding, realign the black line and pull out the extension set connector.
 If your doctor has prescribed continuous feeding, connect the continuous extension set to the set connector from the feeding bag with a firm push and twist.
-Wetting the set connector before insertion, they provide a more secure connection.
+Wetting the set connector before insertion, provides a more secure connection.
 For a bolus feeding, connect the bolus extension set to the catheter tip syringe with a firm push and twist.
 Finally, your doctor may have recommended that you check for proper placement before each feeding.
 For more details on how to do this, refer to your care guide or contact your healthcare professional.